-Notations Regarding each Fund's Fundamental Investment Policies
+Notations Regarding the Fund's Fundamental Investment Policies

-The following notations are not considered to be part of each Fund's fundamental investment policies and are subject to change without shareholder approval.
+The following notations are not considered to be part of the Fund's fundamental investment policies and are subject to change without shareholder approval.

 With respect to the fundamental policy relating to concentration set forth in (1) above, the 1940 Act does not define what constitutes "concentration" in an industry.
 The SEC staff has taken the position that investment of 25% or more of a fund's total assets in one or more issuers conducting their principal activities in the same industry or group of industries constitutes concentration.
 It is possible that interpretations of concentration could change in the future.
 The policy in (1) above will be interpreted to refer to concentration as that term may be interpreted from time to time.
-The policy also will be interpreted to permit investment without limit in the following: securities of the U.S. government and its agencies or instrumentalities; tax exempt securities of state, territory, possession or municipal governments and their authorities, agencies, instrumentalities or political subdivisions; and repurchase agreements collateralized by any such obligations.
+The policy also will be interpreted to permit investment without limit in the following: securities of the U.S. Government and its agencies or instrumentalities; tax-exempt securities of state, territory, possession or municipal governments and their authorities, agencies, instrumentalities or political subdivisions; and repurchase agreements collateralized by any such obligations.
 Accordingly, issuers of the foregoing securities will not be considered to be members of any industry.
 There also will be no limit on investment in issuers domiciled in a single jurisdiction or country, except that for purposes of the industry concentration policy, investments in securities of a single foreign government represent investments in a separate industry.
 Finance companies will be considered to be in the industries of their parents if their activities are primarily related to financing the activities of the parents.
-With respect to each Fund's industry classifications, each Fund currently utilizes any one or more of the sector sub-classifications used by one or more widely recognized market indexes or rating group indexes, and/or as defined by Fund management.
-To the extent a Fund invests in other registered investment companies, when making additional investments, the Fund will consider the holdings of such registered investment companies, to the extent they are known, for purposes of complying with the Fund's concentration policy.
-The policy also will be interpreted to give broad authority to each Fund as to how to classify issuers within or among industries.
+With respect to the Fund's industry classifications, the Fund currently utilizes any one or more of the sector sub-classifications used by one or more widely recognized market indexes or rating group indexes, and/or as defined by Fund management.
+The Fund currently intends to rely on the classifications utilized by the Index Provider of the Underlying Funds.
+To the extent the Fund invests in other registered investment companies, when making additional investments, the Fund will consider the holdings of such registered investment companies, to the extent they are known, for purposes of complying with the Fund's concentration policy.
+The policy also will be interpreted to give broad authority to the Fund as to how to classify issuers within or among industries.